 “I didn’t expect to see something really beautiful like this,” Torii says of his first visit to the Portland Japanese Garden.
 “I’ve seen many Japanese gardens in other countries that have less maintenance done, so it was great to see something with so much care.”

 The 12-acre garden is one of Oregon’s most popular visitor attractions.
 First opened in 1967 as a place of serenity for Portlanders and as a healing connection with the Japanese, the garden stands as one of Washington Park’s crown jewels, alongside the International Rose Test Garden and the Hoyt Arboretum.

 It’s also a cornerstone of the growing ties between Oregon and Japan, which have come to include much more than the garden: from ramen shops and Japanese bakeries to clothing and bookstores, food and drink artisans, festivals and more.
 (A 1992 hit Japanese series, “Oregon Kara Ai” — From Oregon With Love — highlights the mutual affection with songs, landscapes and stories of life in Oregon.)

 Finding Harmony Between Generations

-Today, after a massive $37 million expansion from Japanese architect Kengo Kuma — which added a brand-new tea cafe, an art space and a members-only library — the garden still feels like stepping into another world almost 5,000 miles away.
+Today, after a massive $37 million expansion from Japanese architect Kengo Kuma — which includes a beautiful tea cafe, an art space and a members-only library — the garden still feels like stepping into another world almost 5,000 miles away.